photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 - Done
 - Run the container and give it some minutes to create
-- connect to your instance of Photoprism with your browser ip-to-your-nas:port and login
+- connect to your instance of Photoprism with your browser ip-to-your-nas:port and login -->

-### First Steps

-Our [First Steps 👣](../../user-guide/first-steps.md) tutorial guides you through the user interface and settings to ensure your library is indexed according to your individual preferences.